 - Diminished mental capacity, which could lead to mood changes and confusion, among other cognitive deficits

-- Problems affecting your heart, such as an elevated heart rate and difficulty breathing
+- Problems affecting the heart, such as an elevated heart rate and difficulty breathing

-If you or a loved one developed cancer after taking Zantac or the generic ranitidine, with the help of a Zantac cancer lawsuit lawyer, you have legal options.
-Call our team at Laborde Earles Injury Lawyers today at (337) 777-7777 for a free consultation.
+If you or a loved one developed cancer after taking Zantac or the generic ranitidine, a lawyer from our firm can help you explore your legal options with a Zantac cancer lawsuit.

 Can I File a Zantac Lawsuit?